 - To make black bean quesadillas, place beans in a bowl and smash just a tad with a potato masher (leaving most beans whole while just a little mashed).

-- Combine beans with taco seasoning, chipotle powder, corn, red onion, salsa, lime juice and cilantro, stirring to combine.
+- To beans, add taco seasoning, chipotle powder, corn kernels, red onion, salsa, lime juice and cilantro, stirring to combine.

 - Distribute half of the cheese over half of each tortilla.

-- Heat some oil (about 1 teaspoon) in a non-stick pan over medium-low to medium heat.
+- To cook quesadillas, heat some oil (about 1 teaspoon) in a non-stick pan over medium-low to medium heat.
+Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches.

-- Add quesadillas (2 at a time).
-Cook about 2 to 3 minutes on each side or until golden brown on the outside, heated through and the cheese has melted.
-Watch that they don't burn, because they can cook quickly.Note: You can place cooked quesadillas on a sheet pan in a preheated oven while you are finishing your batches.
+- Flip the quesadillas to the other side and continue to cook for another 2 to 3 minutes or until they're golden brown and crispy on the outside and the inside is heated through and the cheese is melted.
+Watch that they don't burn, because they can cook quickly.Note: You can place the cooked quesadillas onto a sheet pan in a preheated oven to keep warm while you are finishing cooking the remaining quesadillas.

-- Cut each tortilla in half so you have 12 pieces and serve with your favourite sauces for dipping.
+- Once done, cut each quesadilla in half so you have 12 pieces and serve with your favourite sauces for dipping.
 Enjoy!Note: If you have any leftovers, properly store in an airtight container in the refrigerator and use within 3 to 4 days, reheating upon enjoying.

 Nutrition (ESTIMATE ONLY)